 Dr. Jonathan Crall is one of the original developers of Wildbook's computer vision components under the IBEIS project and specializes in individual animal identification challenges in computer vision.

 Dr. Scott Baker of Oregon State University designed the DNA-related components within the software and remains an active adviser on the project.

-Ongoing support for Wildbook is funded by the National Science Foundation, Amazon Web Services, collaborative co-investment by users, and donations to Wild Me.
+Ongoing support for Wildbook is funded by Microsoft's A.I. for Earth Program, Pineapple Fund, Amazon Web Services, collaborative co-investment by users, and donations to Wild Me.